Kometa-Team/Kometa/docs/defaults/award/bafta.md

-# British Academy Film Default Metadata File
+# British Academy of Film and Television Arts Default Metadata File

-The `bafta` Metadata File is used to create collections based on the British Academy Film Awards.
+The `bafta` Metadata File is used to create collections based on the British Academy of Film and Television Arts Awards.

 This Default file requires [Trakt Authentication](https://metamanager.wiki/en/latest/config/trakt.html)